Sam Aleckson: Autobiography

 After an illness weakened Williams' eyes and he feared going blind, he decided to record events from his past.
 He was also motivated in writing his memoir by the desire to remind future generations of African Americans of the cruel experience of slavery, a reason disclosed in the memoir's preface:

-"It is a remarkable fact that very many of the immediate descendants of those who passed through the trying ordeal of American slavery know nothing of the hardships through which their fathers came.
-Some reason for this may be found in the fact that those fathers hated to harrow the minds of their children by the recital of their cruel experiences of those dark days....
-While it is sweet to forgive and forget, there are somethings that should never be forgotten.
-If this humble narrative will serve to cause the youth of my people to take a glance backward, the object of the writer will have been attained."

 Williams' memoir, written in 1914, uses pseudonyms for the majority of individuals and places of which he speaks.
-For example, the Ward, Bale, and Dane families he discusses in his memoir are likely fake names just as Williams himself used a pseudonym in order to author his work.
-His memoir was eventually published in 1929 by Gold Mind Publishing Company in Boston, Massachusetts.
-It is likely the memoir was published with the help of Williams' grandson, William A. Cox Jr, the son of William Alexander Cox.
-In the 1930 Federal Census, William A. Cox, Jr. was listed as a "typesetter" so it was most likely his knowledge of the trade that assisted his grandfather in publishing the 1929 memoir.
-Whether as a typesetter or in some other capacity, William A. Cox Jr. appears to have run or somehow been involved with a small press known as the Gold Mind Printers in Boston around the years of 1928 to 1930.
-It is probable that it is the same printing company that published Williams' memoir, as the publisher named in the book, Gold Mind Publishing Company, was based in the same city and has a similar name.
+For example, the Ward, Bale, and Dane families he discusses in his memoir are likely fake names, just as Williams himself used a pseudonym in order to author his work.

+Williams' memoir was eventually published in 1929 by Gold Mind Publishing Company in Boston.
+Williams' grandson, William A. Cox Jr., was listed as a "typesetter" in the 1930 U.S. Census.
+Cox appears to have run or somehow been involved with a small press known as the Gold Mind Printers in Boston around the years of 1928 to 1930.
+It was likely the same printing company that published Williams' memoir, as Gold Mind Publishing Company was based in the same city and has a similar name.
 Thus, it is likely Williams received his grandson's help in publishing his memoir.

 Williams continued to live with his family for several decades after publishing his memoir and died in Massachusetts in 1946.